grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 The difficulty here is that `DayNightSwitchedAlarm` accepts two alarms that are used alternatively.
 We need to invent a term that:

- 1. Says it's an alternative
+ 1. Says it's an alternative.
  1. Says what kind of alternative it is (i.e. that one happens at day, and the other during the night).
- 1. Says which alarm is attached to which condition (silent alarm is used during the day and at night, loud alarm is used)
+ 1. Says which alarm is attached to which condition (silent alarm is used during the day and  loud alarm is used at night).

 If we introduce a single name, e.g. `FirstDuringDayAndSecondAtNight()`, it will feel awkward and we will loose the flow.
 Just look: